 It may seem counterintuitive, but most couples that each have professional legal representation eventually agree on their child custody arrangement out of court.
 This is because the right attorneys can often turn a high-conflict situation into a compromise and agreement based on their negotiating experience.

 For divorcing couples who still cannot agree on a custody arrangement, below are some common reasons why such disputes might persist.
-Reach out to our Southlake child custody lawyer for more information.
+If you need help with custody issues reach out to our child custody lawyer in Southlake for more information.

 Concern for Their Kids’ Well-Being